Andy Beshear: Infrastructure

-Beshear supports a $2.5 billion project to build a companion bridge to supplement the Brent Spence Bridge that carries Interstates 71 and 75 over the Ohio River between Covington, Kentucky, and Cincinnati, Ohio.
+Beshear supports a $2.5-billion project to build a companion bridge to supplement the Brent Spence Bridge that carries Interstates 71 and 75 over the Ohio River between Covington, Kentucky, and Cincinnati, Ohio.
 He hoped to fund the bridge by conventional means, not tolling, but was unsure whether the state in fact had the funds to do that.
 In 2021, Kentucky Senator Chris McDaniel, Northern Kentucky's top Republican state lawmaker and chair of the Senate finance and budget committee, said he opposed Beshear's proposal to use the state's rainy day fund or a general fund surplus to help pay for the project.

+The Brent Spence Bridge Corridor Project, with funding settled in late 2022, will construct a new double-deck companion bridge to carry interstate through-traffic, while the existing Brent Spence Bridge will be reconfigured for local traffic only, through Cincinnati and Covington.
+Approximately eight miles of improved roadways spanning Kentucky and Ohio will be constructed.
+The total project cost is estimated at $3.6 billion, and a federal grant of $1.6 billion was awarded in late 2022 to the project, with the remaining cost evenly split between Ohio and Kentucky.
+Major construction is expected to begin in 2026.
+Beshear said there will be no tolls.

-In August 2019, Beshear promised to construct the Interstate 69 Ohio River Bridge between Henderson, Kentucky, and Evansville, Indiana, by 2023, saying, "we will build that I-69 bridge in my first term as governor."
+In August 2019, Beshear promised to construct the Interstate 69 Ohio River Crossing between Henderson, Kentucky, and Evansville, Indiana, by 2023, saying, "we will build that I-69 bridge in my first term as governor."
 The project would cost $914 million (plus financing and interest costs).
 He said he believed the project would provide economic benefits to Western Kentucky.

-LGBT issues
+LGBT rights

 Beshear supports legal same-sex marriage.
 He also supports nondiscrimination laws that include gay, lesbian, bisexual, and transgender people.
-He was the first sitting governor of Kentucky to attend an LGBTQ-rights rally, and posed for a picture with drag queens.
-He supported a ban on the practice of conversion therapy for LGBTQ youth.
+He was the first sitting governor of Kentucky to attend a rally staged by the Fairness Campaign, and he supports banning the practice of conversion therapy for LGBTQ youth.
+In 2024, he signed an executive order to ban conversion therapy for minors after Republicans in the state legislature had repeatedly blocked legislative efforts to do so.

+In March 2023, Beshear vetoed a bill creating new regulations and restrictions for transgender youth, including a ban on gender-affirming care; the legislature overrode his veto.
+Beshear also showed support for a group of drag queens he took a selfie with and defended his actions when criticized by Republicans.

 Pensions

-Beshear wants to fund the state's pension system, which has accumulated $24 billion in debt since 2000, the most of any state in the country.
+Beshear has sought to fund the state's pension system, which has accumulated $24 billion in debt since 2000, the most of any state in the country.
 He opposed pension cuts made by Bevin, and said he wants to guarantee all workers pensions when they retire.
 As of June 30, 2020, the Kentucky State Pension Fund was at 58.8% of its obligations for the coming decades.

+Foreign policy

+Beshear has met with foreign dignitaries to promote Kentucky as a place to do business and participated in the 2024 World Economic Forum in Davos.